mc-societies/societies/README.md

 “The ability to simplify means to eliminate the unnecessary so that the necessary may speak.”
 *—Hans Hofmann*

-Simplesocieties was borne out of the need for a self-sustaining drop-and-go system that could be easy to picked up by new players and required minimal attention from server staff.
+SimpleClans was borne out of the need for a self-sustaining drop-and-go system that could be easy to picked up by new players and required minimal attention from server staff.
 The system has been running over at the SacredLabyrinth where it has been enjoyed and refined by its community.
 I present it now for public consumption, enjoy.
 *—Phaed*